Wachusett Mountain skier dies after crashing into tree, another hurt in unrelated incident

 PRINCETON - A skier was killed in a crash on Wachusett Mountain Monday and another was seriously hurt in a separate incident.

-A spokesperson for the resort said a 67-year-old man hit a tree on an advanced trail around 9:25 a.m.
+A spokesperson for the resort said a man hit a tree on Salamander Cutoff, an advanced trail around 9:25 a.m.
 Witnesses said it appeared he lost control.
-Massachusetts State Police said the skier was found "unresponsive by another skier who was passing by."

-Wachusett co-owner Carolyn Crowley Stimpson told WBZ-TV the ski patrol did their best to save him.
+The victim has been identified as 67-year-old John Lapato of Shrewsbury.

 "The entire Wachusett family is grieving this tragic loss.
 All of our thoughts are with the skier's family and friends," Wachusett's public relations manager Chris Stimpson said in a statement.